 Students live with a Spanish host family and generally take all meals with the family throughout the program, with two students sharing a room.
 A major value of the homestay is that it provides students with the opportunity to closely interact with and learn from host country nationals.
 In addition to taking students beyond the public face of the Spanish people, the contact with everyday Spanish language in a natural setting is extremely valuable to students’ academic progress and cultural understanding.

-During the Summer program University of Seville students are taken on three distinct trips, complete with air-conditioned motorcoach and English-speaking guide.
-The organized group trips, led by ICS staff members, are to the city of Medina-Azahara/Córdoba, Granada, and a seven-day visit in Morocco.
+During the Summer program University of Seville students are taken on three distinct trips, complete with air-conditioned bus and English-speaking guide.
+The organized group trips, led by ICS staff members, are to the city of Córdoba, and a three-day visit to Morocco.
 Like the cultural visits to points of interest within the city, the organized summer trips are included in the fees.

 Cost includes program fees, housing, full meal plan, laundry, orientation, health insurance-private clinics, medical specialists, house calls, 24-hr. support service, welcome weekend, cooking classes, four guided cultural visits, field trip excursions, free Wi-Fi access for laptops, on-site library, study areas, and extracurricular activities.